turningpoint1988/CSSBS/README.md

 ## Downloading Datasets

-We offered the python scripts for downloading ChIP-seq datasets and chromatin landscapes by just runing: <br>
+We have offered the python scripts for downloading ChIP-seq datasets and chromatin landscapes by just runing: <br>

 ```
 cd ./GK/
 python get_data.py & get_chromatin.py
 ```

-For those TFs which lack binding peaks, we will use the peak calling software SPP to generate corresponding binding peaks.
+For those TFs which lack binding peaks, we will use the peak calling software SPP [2] to generate corresponding binding peaks.

 ## Differential Binding sites Preparation